 - Reclining Seat – Some babies, like Piglet, are slower to sit up.
 The seat reclines to make for a safer and more comfortable ride for them from a younger age.

-- Three Point Harness – Just gives that peace of mind.
+- Three Point Harness – Just gives that peace of mind that your little one is safely strapped in to place.

 - Adjustable & removable parent handle – As they grow the need to push along the trike will disappear, so it is possible to complete remove the handle.
 This lets them take off without the handle behind them.